rickoff/Tes3mp-0.8.x/README.md

 - BagScript : the bottomless bag script allows you to store additional items in a container directly available in the player's inventory

-- ChessTes3mp : Play chess alone with another player or against a stupid AI

 - PreventMerchantEquipFix : Prevents merchants from equipping sold items

 - AnimationScript : add and use new animations without .esp file easily